Crendgrim/DynamicCrosshair/README.md

 based on context.

 The following mods have (some level of) explicit support:
-* Arcanus
+* Arcanus (1.18 version)

 The following mods are incompatible:
-* Flour's Various Tweaks overrides the dynamic crosshair style option.
+* Flour's Various Tweaks (1.18 version) overrides the dynamic crosshair style option.
 The crosshair will still hide, but not be contextually styled.